Kozhikode district: Malayalam language

-Malayalam Literature
+Malayalam literature

-Many prominent writers of Malayalam literature hail from Kozhikode.
+Many prominent writers of Malayalam literature hail from Kozhikode district.
 Among them are S. K. Pottekkatt, Thikkodiyan, Punathil Kunjabdulla, U. A. Khader, Akbar Kakkattil, N. N. Kakkad, P. Valsala and M. N. Karassery.
 S. K. Pottekkatt was perhaps the most celebrated writer from Kozhikode whose award-winning work Oru Theruvinte Katha is set in S. M. Street.
 Several leading Malayalam publishing houses are based in the city, including Poorna, Mathrubhumi, Mulberry, Lipi and Olive.
 Several libraries are located in and around the city.
 The Kozhikode Public Library and Research Centre at Mananchira was constructed in 1996.
+In 2023, Kozhikode became India's first UNESCO City of Literature.

 Music

 In addition to the Malabar Mahotsavam, the annual cultural fest of Kozhikode, every year since 1981 the Tyagaraja Aradhana Trust has been conducting a five-day music festival in honour of Tyagaraja.
 The festival is complete with the Uncchavritti, rendering of Divyanama kritis, Pancharatna Kritis, concerts by professional artistes and students of music from morning to late in the evening.

 Kozhikode has a tradition of Ghazal and Hindustani music appreciation.
 There are many Malayalam Ghazals.
 The late film director and play back singer M. S. Baburaj, from Kozhikode was influenced by Ghazal and Hindustani.